Highlands Medical Center

 DeKalb Regional Medical Center

-DeKalb Regional in Fort Payne is licensed for 134 beds and provides a full range of medical and surgical services to people in and around northeast Alabama.
+DeKalb Regional, in Fort Payne, is licensed for 134 beds and provides a full range of medical and surgical services.
+In 2021, it celebrated its 35th anniversary.

-DeKalb Regional also affiliates with physician practices in primary and specialty care in eight locations, including family practice, internal medicine, pediatrics, orthopedics, sports medicine, neurology, sleep medicine and interventional cardiology.
+DeKalb Regional is also affiliated with physician practices in primary and specialty care in eight locations, including family practice, internal medicine, pediatrics, orthopedics, sports medicine, neurology, sleep medicine and interventional cardiology.

-Floyd Cherokee Medical Center is a not-for-profit acute-care hospital licensed for 60 beds.
+Atrium Health Floyd Cherokee Medical Center is a not-for-profit acute care hospital licensed for 60 beds.
 Located in Centre, the hospital primarily serves the residents of Cherokee County and the vacationers who frequent Lake Weiss, which stretches from the eastern border of the county to its western border.